Here are the first three steps you need to follow when moving to Spain as an EU citizen to become a permanent resident…

 Step Three: The Residency Permit

-Now that you have your rental contract and your Padron certificate, the next step is to apply for your residency permit, and that’s what will allow you to stay in Spain permanently.
+Now that you have your rental contract and your Padron certificate, next you apply for your residency permit.
+This permit will allow you to stay in Spain permanently.

-To apply for your residency you’ll need a number of documents ready for the appointment – passports, birth certificates (under 16s), your rental contract/title deed, and the padron certificate.
-In addition, you’ll need to show that you can support yourself whilst living here, as Spain does not allocate residency permits to those who don’t have the means to live here self-sufficiently.
+To apply for your residency you’ll need several documents ready for the appointment.
+These include passports, birth certificates (under 16s), your rental contract/title deed, and the padron certificate.
+In addition, you’ll need to show that you can support yourself whilst living here.
+Spain does not allocate residency permits to those who don’t have the means to live here self-sufficiently.
 It is up to you to prove that you will not be a burden on the state.

 How do you do this?

-Proof of income: When moving to Spain and applying for residency you must be able to show sufficient income to be able to pay living expenses without asking for state benefits.
-During the residency appointment, you will be required to show that you have a Spanish work contract, are self-employed or have set up a registered company.
-If you are moving to Spain and don’t intend to work here, then you must present at least one of the following to prove you have the funds to support yourself and any dependents:
+Proof of income: When applying for residency you must be able to show sufficient income to be able to pay living expenses.
+You are proving you will not require state benefits.
+During the residency appointment, you must show you have a Spanish work contract, are self-employed or have set up a registered company.
+If you are moving to Spain and don’t intend to work then you must present at least one of the following to prove you have the funds to support yourself and any dependents:

 - Six months bank statements (proving regular income)